 #6 | Fresh Carrot Juice Dry Cough Remedy

 This home remedy for dry cough can banish even the most persistent cough as fresh carrot juice is filled with a myriad of vitamins and nutrients capable of soothing an irritating cough and treating the underlying causes of a cough.
 Simply juice five carrots and add 2 tablespoons of water.
 Drink this dry cough remedy four times per day until your cough has officially subsided.

 #7 | Licorice Root Tea Cough Remedy

 Licorice root is among the most potent home remedies for dry cough as it treats the underlying causes.
 Whether the cough is due to a cold or irritants, the powerful healing properties found in the compound glycyrrhizin eases the urge to cough while simultaneously acting as an anti-inflammatory.
-Because throat inflammation is a common cause of a dry cough, licorice root tea can be an effective home remedy.
+Because throat inflammation is a common cause of a dry cough, liquorice root tea can be an effective home remedy.
 Bring 8 ounces of water to a rolling boil.
-Place 2 tablespoons of dried licorice root in a mug.
-Pour the boiling water over the licorice root.
+Place 2 tablespoons of dried liquorice root in a mug.
+Pour the boiling water over the liquorice root.
 Cover and allow the tea to steep for 15 minutes.
-Strain the licorice root out of the tea and consume two times per day until your cough has subsided.
+Strain the liquorice root out of the tea and consume two times per day until your cough has subsided.